Decision Making with Uncertainty#

 Two realizations of soil lead concentration near a closed lead smelter Superfund site in West Dallas, Texas (Pyrcz, 2000).
 Units are PPM.

-and now we must make a decision with that uncertainty model, for examples,
+and now we must make a decision with that uncertainty model, for example,

 • number and locations of wells